changeworld/azure-docs.pl-pl/articles/sql-database/sql-database-elastic-convert-to-use-elastic-tools.md

     # for the new or existing database that should be used for storing
     # tenant-database mapping information.

-### <a name="to-retrieve-the-shard-map-manager"></a>Aby pobrać niezależnego fragmentu menedżera map
+### <a name="to-retrieve-the-shard-map-manager"></a>Aby pobrać menedżera map fragmentów
-Po utworzeniu można pobrać manager mapy niezależnego fragmentu z tego polecenia cmdlet.
-Ten krok jest niezbędny, za każdym razem, gdy musisz użyć obiektu ShardMapManager.
+Po utworzeniu możesz pobrać za pomocą tego polecenia cmdlet Menedżera mapowań fragmentów.
+Ten krok jest niezbędny, za każdym razem, gdy konieczne jest użycie obiektu ShardMapManager.

     # Try to get a reference to the Shard Map Manager
     $ShardMapManager = Get-ShardMapManager -UserName '<user_name>'